The Dam Busters (film)

+The Dam Busters was acclaimed by critics, who widely praised its acting (especially that of Todd and Redgrave), Anderson's direction, its superlative special effects photography by Gilbert Taylor and soundtrack score by Eric Coates (especially the stirring The Dam Busters March theme tune).
+The film was Britain's biggest box-office success of 1955.
+A much-loved British classic, The Dam Busters has since been cited as one of the best British war films and one of the greatest films of the 20th century.
+In 1999, the British Film Institute voted The Dam Busters the 68th greatest British film of the 20th century.

 Plot

-In early 1942, aeronautical engineer Barnes Wallis is struggling to develop a means of attacking Germany's dams in the hope of crippling German heavy industry.
+In spring 1942, aeronautical engineer Barnes Wallis is struggling to develop a means of attacking Germany's Ruhr Dams in the hope of crippling German heavy industry.
 Working for the Ministry of Aircraft Production, as well as his own job at Vickers, he works feverishly to make practical his theory of a bouncing bomb which would skip over the water to avoid protective torpedo nets.
-When it hit the dam, backspin would make it sink whilst retaining contact with the wall, making the explosion far more destructive.
+When it hit the dam, backspin would make it sink while retaining contact with the wall, making the explosion far more destructive.
 Wallis calculates that the aircraft will have to fly extremely low (150 ft) to enable the bombs to skip over the water correctly, but when he takes his conclusions to the Ministry, he is told that lack of production capacity means they cannot go ahead with his proposals.

-Angry and frustrated, Wallis secures an interview with Sir Arthur "Bomber" Harris (played by Basil Sydney), the head of RAF Bomber Command, who at first is reluctant to take the idea seriously.
+Frustrated, Wallis secures an interview with Sir Arthur "Bomber" Harris, the head of RAF Bomber Command, who at first is reluctant to take the idea seriously.
 Eventually, however, he is convinced and takes the idea to the Prime Minister, who authorises the project.

 Bomber Command forms a special squadron of Lancaster bombers, 617 Squadron, to be commanded by Wing Commander Guy Gibson, and tasked to fly the mission.
 He recruits experienced crews, especially those with low-altitude flight experience.
 While they train for the mission, Wallis continues his development of the bomb but has problems, such as the bomb breaking apart upon hitting the water.
 This requires the drop altitude to be reduced to 60 ft.
-With only a few weeks to go, he succeeds in fixing the problems and the mission can go ahead.
+With only a few weeks to go, he is ultimately successful in fixing the problems as the deadline for the mission approaches.

-The bombers attack the dams.
-Eight Lancasters and their crews are lost, but two dams are breached and the overall mission succeeds.
-Wallis later encounters Gibson, clearly affected by the loss of the crewmen, but Gibson stresses the squadron knew what they were facing but they went in regardless of the odds.
-Before they part Wallis asks if Gibson will finally get some sleep.
-Gibson says he cannot; he has to write letters to the dead airmen's next of kin.
+On 16 May 1943, the bombers attack the Ruhr Dams.
+Eight Lancasters and 56 men are lost, but the Möhne and Edersee dams are breached, causing catastrophic flooding.
+Wallis is deeply affected by the loss of the crewmen, but Gibson stresses the squadron knew the risks they were facing but they went in nevertheless.
+Wallis asks if Gibson will get some sleep; Gibson says that he has to write letters first to the dead airmens' next of kin.